aoloe/php-senape/README.md

   - [x] if the email is on gravatar, display the related avatar
   - [ ] if the name starts with '@' look for a twitter avatar
         - https://dev.twitter.com/rest/reference/get/users/show
-        - needs the site to be registered with Twitter
+        - needs the comments service to be registered with Twitter
   - [ ] find a way to display the rules for the avatars
 - [ ] recover when the json files are invalid
   - [ ] comments file
   - [ ] settings file

 ## Possible features

 - the administrator gets an email for each comment